The greatest opportunities for change, growth, development, evolution, and/or personal improvement can occur when we face adversity.

 “Between stimulus and response there is a space.
 In that space is our power to choose our response; in our response lies our growth and our freedom.”
 Viktor E. Frankl.

 In fact, avoidance and/or denial is a credible human way of attempting to control the level of pressure experienced as life events, some beyond our control, present themselves.
-For example, I have watched my own parents hide away, avoiding and denying reality, despite the obvious signs of dementia being present on a daily basis.
+For example, we may see our ageing parents trying to avoid or deny reality, despite the obvious signs of dementia being present on a daily basis.

-The stress and distress then grew and grew until a medical emergency forced the situation, and a crisis emerged, nice and neat, years in the making, but amplifying discord and upset.
+The stress and distress likely grows until a medical emergency forces the situation, and a crisis emerges, nice and neat, years in the making, but amplifying discord and upset.

 “People are generally forced to change.
 We don’t want to change… then something absolutely forces us to realize that what we are doing isn’t working or that our picture of the world is wrong… So we must change.”
 Ira Glass.